'Multiple shots': Police shoot man armed with knife, metal bar after threat to public

-A man has been shot by police in Kaiapoi, north of Christchurch, and has been taken to hospital in a serious condition.
+A man has been "critically injured" after being shot by police in Kaiapoi, north of Christchurch.

 Police were alerted to a report of the man allegedly threatening a member of the public with a metal bar and a knife on Williams St near Ohoka Rd about 7:20pm on Saturday.